• Skip to primary navigation

 Ken’s memory growing up was his Aunt Lil’s baking when he went out to the farm for summers.
 She made all kinds of cool treats like Aunt Lil’s Coconut Strawberries.

-A family favorite are our Homemade Chocolate Turtles.
+A family favorite is our Homemade Chocolate Turtles.
 The caramel is hard and chewy not like the brand but I love having to work away at one or I would eat the whole recipe in a sitting!!
 This strategy works for me.

-Also included are some all time favorites.
+Also included are some all-time favorites.
 I remember making Divinity Candy when I was a kid.
 So good, I will have to make some of that again soon for sure!!

-Of course, Rice Krispie Treats, Ding Dongs, sandwich cookies, candy, bread pudding, toffee, chocolate apples and more all evoke wonderful memories of my childhood.
+Of course, Rice Krispie Treats, Ding Dongs, sandwich cookies, candy, bread pudding, toffee, chocolate apples, and more all evoke wonderful memories of my childhood.

 All of these are tried and tested recipes that have stood the test of time.
 Enjoy all the memories and tell me which recipes bring back your youth in the comments.